josephbudd/okp/README.md

 * Correct key attempts accumulate until the required amount of correct key attempts is reached.
 * Incorrect key attempts have no effect on the accumulated correct key attempts.

+## Data stores.

+The application stores it's data in easy to read text files at ~/.okp/stores/*.yaml.
+The **.okp/** folder can be deleted at any time while the app is not running.

+## How to simply download and run okp.

+The executable was built on ubuntu 20 so it should run on ubunto 20 without any issues.

+1. Locate your browser to [okp](https://github.com/josephbudd/okp/blob/master/okp) or click on the **okp** file link above.
+It's the same thing.
+1. Click on the **Download** button.
+You might want to just copy okp to your desktop where you can double click on it and run it.

+## Uninstalling okp.

+You don't have to uninstall okp because there is nothing to uninstall.
+You only have to delete

+1. the executable file **okp** from where ever you put it.
+1. the okp data folder at **~/.okp/**

 ## How to build okp

+I'm building this application on ubuntu 20 using Go, CGO, using Go Modules, Go Workspaces and VSCode workspaces.

 I am using the [Fyne](https://fyne.io/) GUI.
 The Fyne GUI is made for all devices so it's widgets work on all devices.

-However, I needed a really fast and simple widget to work with my straight-key conversion to a usb-mouse on an SBC, Laptop or Box but not a phone.

-The widget is a rectangle with call backs for mouse-in, mouse-out, mouse-button-down, mouse-button-up.

-For this reason, I used a go workspace because it allows me to have access to the fyne internal folder which is normally read only.
+I wanted a simple rectangular widget with call backs for mouse events.
+For this reason, I used a Go Workspace because it allows me to have access to the fyne internal folder which is normally read only.

-### Step 1: Create the go workspace at ~/workspace_okp
+### Step 1: Create the Go Workspace at ~/workspace_okp

 ```shell
 nil@NIL:~$ cd